Ending puppy mills

 A puppy mill is a dog breeding operation in which profit takes priority over the health, comfort and welfare of the dogs.

-Life in a puppy mill is no life for our best friends.
 Even though more and more Americans are taking a stand against them, the U.S. still has thousands of puppy mills.
-But together, we can take a stand against puppy mills and make them a thing of the past.

-Best Friends is working to convince pet stores to offer pets for adoption instead of selling mill-bred pets, educate consumers about puppy mills, and create and lobby for humane legislation.
-We're making an impact and saving lives.
+Through Best Friends’ puppy mill initiatives, we are working to encourage pet stores to offer pets for adoption instead of selling pets bred in mills, educate consumers about puppy mills, and create and lobby for humane legislation and policies that protect pets.